klimbeta/klimbeta/docs/development/DevilsAdvocate.md

 :::

-## Where is the prove that understanding Beta will improve your climbing technique?
+## Where is the prove that understanding Beta will improve your Climbing technique?

 ::: danger Argument
-There is no proof that training for a competition which scores climbers on Difficulty and Execution will improve their climbing technique in general.
+There is no proof that training for a competition which scores Climbers on Difficulty and Execution will improve their Climbing technique in general.
 :::

 ::: tip Response